bwtakacy/zha/README.md

 inspired from Apache Hadoop (HDFS ZKFC).

 Not familiar with python?
 No problem.
-Zha provides skelton program `skelton.py`, which by default all callbacks you need to implement are already implemented as invoking shell scripts, such as `impl/check_health.sh` etc.
+Zha provides skelton program `skelton.py`, in which all callbacks are already implemented as invoking shell scripts.
-So with `skelton.py`, you can write callbacks with shell script or any language you want.
+So with `skelton.py`, you can realize high availavility with any languages.

 This project is WIP, no stable release yet.

 ## Concepts

 - Small and Handy (~300 lines of code)
+- Well tested
 - Well documented

 ## Install